China's tariffs on U.S. oil would disrupt $1 billion monthly business

 “China isn’t intimidated by the threat of U.S. sanctions.
 They haven’t been in the past.
 So in this diplomatic spat they might just replace U.S. crude with Iranian oil.
 That would obviously infuriate Trump,” he said.

-To view a graphic on U.S. crude oil exports to China, click: reut.rs/2JOgCuc
+To view a graphic on U.S. crude oil exports to China, click: reut.rs/2ymEr7m

 China’s aggressive riposte to Trump took some in the industry by surprise.